Learn how to:

 Effective telemedicine patient management delivers advantages for both providers and patients:

-• Infectious disease control: Virtual visits reduce exposure risk for immunocompromised, elderly, or symptomatic patients.
+- Infectious disease control: Virtual visits reduce exposure risk for immunocompromised, elderly, or symptomatic patients.

-One of the most practical advantages of telemedicine is the ability to collect accurate, structured patient information before a consultation even begins.
-A well-configured patient portal allows patients to complete intake forms, update medical histories, report current symptoms, and upload relevant documents from any device.
+One of the most practical advantages of telemedicine is the ability to collect accurate, structured patient information continuously.
+A well-configured patient portal allows patients to complete intake forms, update medical histories, and securely message their providers.
+Beyond the portal, personal health apps and remote patient monitoring (RPM) devices like blood pressure cuffs, glucometers, and wearable fitness trackers transmit data directly to the care team.

-Key data collection strategies include:
+Key remote data strategies include:

-• Digital pre-consultation questionnaires sent automatically when an appointment is booked
+- Digital pre-consultation questionnaires sent automatically when an appointment is booked

-• Secure document uploads for referral letters, test results, and medication lists
+- Secure document uploads for referral letters, test results, and medication lists

 Managing Virtual Visits: A Practical Guide for Providers

 Successful virtual visits require the right telehealth technology and a consistent setup process.
 Before launching video consultations, providers should confirm their platform meets local data security requirements, integrates with existing scheduling systems, and works reliably on standard patient devices such as smartphones and tablets.
+Platforms should also support multi-party video capabilities, allowing providers to bring family members or remote specialists directly into the virtual visit for collaborative care.

 Best practices for running virtual visits include sending patients a confirmation with clear login instructions, testing audio and video before each session, and designating a quiet, well-lit space for consultations.
 Practices should also establish a protocol for technical failures, such as switching to a phone call if the video connection drops.